• Twitter

 Terms of Reference:

-• To monitor throughout the year the performance of the Head Teacher against the targets.
+• Monitor throughout the year the performance of the Head Teacher against agreed performance objectives and hold interim review meetings.

 Meetings: Autumn term, plus monitoring meetings.